r-ym/r-ym.github.io/_books/the_origin_of_capitalism:_a_longer_view.md

 ---
-"\uFEFFauthors": Ellen Meiksins Wood
+author: Ellen Meiksins Wood
 title: 'The Origin of Capitalism: A Longer View'
-layout: post
+layout: book
 ---